Graph Exploration Panel

 Other than the above, you can also configure vertex and edge size and color to augment the visualization in settings.
 See Augment Visualization Result.

-Beside customizing the view of your graph exploration results, you can also enable the edit mode and make edits to the graph itself by adding or removing vertices and edges, as well as changing their attributes.
+Besides customizing the view of your graph exploration results, you can also enable the edit mode and and make edits to the graph itself by adding or removing vertices and edges, as well as changing their attributes.

 In order to perform any of the actions in this section, you need to enable edit mode by clicking on the toggle next to Edit mode.
 Once you are in the edit mode, the four buttons that allow you to edit the graph will appear on the right.